Carlsbad’s General Plan:

-The General Plan (GP) is revised about every 10 years.
+The GP is revised about every 10 years.
 The current revision cuts back on the long-term commitment of 40% open space.
 Even 2-3% less could mean a loss of 500-750 acres of open space.
 Our major concern is that the promise of 40% open space (going back to 1986) has been completely ignored in the new GP.
 In addition, the General Plan and the draft Environmental Impact Report fail to mention the required performance standard of 15% open space space for each of the 25 Local Facility Management Zones.
 Green space should be a focus of the General Plan, not an afterthought following the additional of thousands of residences, 7 million square feet of new commercial space, and 2600 more hotel rooms.

 Parks, too, have been ignored in the General Plan, in particular neighborhood parks which residents can actually walk to.
 More information follows for each of the city quadrants.
+Good news, as of spring 2017 the NW quadrant will now get a 3.1 acre neighborhood park at the site of the old Buena Vista Reservoir.
+This came about as a result of a city settlement with North County Advocates and other local conservation groups including Preserve Calavera.

 Don’t know your quadrant?
 See the map below: